 An H2 detector unit can be purchased along with the Precision Hydrogen Trace.
 The detector is intended for use with a GC and it is recommended that the detector unit is placed above the height of the GC outlet.
 The detector can be wall mounted.
-This unit is connected from the ‘In’ port at the rear on the detector, into the ‘H2 Detector’ port at the rear of the generator, as shown below (Figure 1).
+This unit is connected from the ‘In’ port at the rear on the detector, into the ‘H2 Detector’ port at the rear of the generator.

 This connection will provide the detector unit with power and allows communication between the Precision Hydrogen Trace and the detector unit.
 The detector will take samples continuously and both the detector and the Precision Hydrogen Trace will sound an alarm if dangerous levels of Hydrogen are detected.
 In the rare case of a Hydrogen leak, the generator will shut down.
 Multiple detectors can be connected to one Precision Hydrogen Trace (maximum 4).
 If this is desired, connect the first detectors ‘Out’ port to the second detectors ‘In’ port, as illustrated below.

 The Precision Hydrogen Trace generator uses an automatic water filling system, whereby sensors in the unit’s internal water tanks detect when the water level reaches a minimum.
 The tank then refills using a rear connection to an external deionised (DI) water supply.
-The unit should be connected to the DI water supply as shown below (Figure 2.).
+The unit should be connected to the DI water supply.
 Using the length of Tygon® tubing and the hose barb fitting from the fittings kit, the barb should be attached to the tubing.
 One end should then be connected to the water supply and the other to the Fill port at the rear of the Precision Hydrogen Trace generator.